 usa Today, USA TODAY, 27 June 2023 Specifically, the agencies test for enterococcus, a bacteria that is a common cause of infections, including UTIs, bacteremia and infective endocarditis, according to the National Institutes of Health.—Margaret Kates | Mkates@al.com, al, 21 June 2023 That infective ambiance might have been enough to propel a less pointed novel about pregnancy.—Talya Zax, Washington Post, 13 June 2023 After dogs defecate in the pens, the hookworm eggs hatch, and the larvae eventually molt, reaching their infective stage within five to 10 days.—Bradley Van Paridon, Scientific American, 1 June 2023 See More

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'infective.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'infective.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Middle English infectif "causing disease, infectious," borrowed from Medieval Latin infectīvus "infectious, poisonous" (Latin, "used for dyeing"), from Latin infectus, past participle of inficere "to dye, discolor, taint, contaminate with disease" + -īvus-ive — more at infect